remoteshiva/dot-org/README.md

 ## Quick Start
 1. For Firebase support: `npm install -g firebase-tools`
-2. For Firebase function support: `yarn config set ignore-engines true`
+2. Pull and `yarn install`, then change to packages/functions and run `yarn install` for server-side Firebase functions
-3. Pull and `yarn install && yarn dev`.
+3. Run `yarn dev`

 ## Deployment
 Run `yarn deploy dev` or `yarn deploy prod` to deploy to Firebase Hosting